-With around 3000 projects, the Schmitz Foundations have contributed to bringing about an all-round lasting improvement in the living conditions of countless people around the globe.
+With almost 4,000 funded projects, the Schmitz Foundations have contributed to bringing about an all-round lasting improvement in the living conditions of countless people around the globe.

 The Schmitz Foundations attach great importance to continuously controlling the effectiveness of their projects in order to improve their quality and sustainability.